The Life of the Mind: History

 The nature of the missing third part has continued to be a matter of great speculation.
 During her visiting professorship at the New School in 1974, she presented a graduate level political philosophy class entitled, Philosophy of the Mind.
 It was during these class lectures that she crystallized her concepts.
 The class was based on her working draft of Philosophy of the Mind, which would later be edited to become Life of the Mind.
 Arendt's working draft was distributed to her graduate students.
 She conceived of a trilogy based on the mental activities of thinking, willing, and judging.

 Stemming from her Gifford Lectures at the University of Aberdeen in Scotland (1972–1974), her last writing focused on the first two.
 In a sense, Life of the Mind went beyond her previous work concerning the vita activa.
 In her discussion of thinking, she focuses mainly on Socrates and his notion of thinking as a solitary dialogue between oneself.
 This appropriation of Socrates leads her to introduce novel concepts of conscience—an enterprise that gives no positive prescriptions, but instead, tells one what I cannot do if I would remain friends with myself when I re-enter the two-in-one of thought where I must render an account of my actions to myself—and morality—an entirely negative enterprise concerned with forbidding participation in certain actions for the sake of remaining friends with oneself.
 She died suddenly five days after completing the second part, with the first page of Judging still in her typewriter.
 The task then fell to McCarthy to edit the first two parts and provide some indication of the direction of the third.

 Although Arendt's exact intentions in the third part are unknown, she did leave manuscripts (such as Thinking and Moral Considerations and Some Questions on Moral Philosophy) and lectures (Lectures on Kant's Political Philosophy) concerning her thoughts on the mental faculty of Judging.
 The first two articles were edited and published in an anthology (Responsibility and Judgement) by Jerome Kohn, one of Arendt's assistants and a director of the Hannah Arendt Center at The New School in New York, in 2003.
 The last was edited and published by Ronald Beiner, professor of political science at the University of Toronto, in 1982.
 "Thinking" originally appeared in the New Yorker in a somewhat different form.

 Structure

-The book begins with the same epigraph from Cato the Elder, (Note: Cato, cited by Cicero, slightly differently, in both De re publica I, 27 and De Officiis III, 1, possibly from Origines, which has not survived) with which she ended The Human Condition:
+The book begins with two epigraphs, one of them is the same from Cato the Elder, (Note: Cato, cited by Cicero, slightly differently, in both De re publica I, 27 and De Officiis III, 1, possibly from Origines, which has not survived) with which she ended The Human Condition: